This post may contain affiliate links.

 Berkey Water Filter

-We did a lot of research on this topic before we hit the road.
-While we didn’t want to spend thousands of dollars on a system (or multiple systems combined), we also wanted a product that we could trust as we went around the country to many different campgrounds and water sources.
+We did a lot of research on this topic before choosing the right filter for us.
+While we didn’t want to spend thousands of dollars on a system (or multiple systems combined), we also wanted a product that we could trust.

 We came across Berkey water filters and really started to like what we saw.
 Berkey filters surpassed being just a filter and actually qualify as a water purifier.
 May not sound like a big deal, but that’s huge.
 Also looking at the specs of what the Berkey water filters take out (viruses, bacteria, inorganic minerals, metals micro-organisms, pesticides, etc, etc), it made for an obvious choice since the filters were so affordable.
 Check the actual specs on the filters here http://www.berkeyfilters.com/berkey-answers/performance/filtration-specifications/

 When we decided to make the purchase, we went with the Big Berkey Water Filter.
 This system included a 2.1 gallon stainless steel chamber (upper chamber to put in unfiltered water and lower for the water to filter to), 2 Black Berkey water filter elements, and a plastic spigot.
 This was a complete filter system for just about $250.
-That was a small price to pay seeing how some of the campgrounds we’ve been had orange colored water coming from the tap!
+That was a small price to pay to get clean, fresh water every single time!

-Since we have downsized RV’s, we also downsized our Berkey to the Travel Berkey Water Filter.
-This system is 19″ tall and it fits under our upper cabinet right next to the sink.
+The smaller model we went with was the Travel Berkey Water Filter.
+This system is 19″ tall and it fits perfectly under our upper cabinet right next to the sink.
 We actually traded with Bryanna’s mom since they had a little more counter space for our Big Berkey water filter.

 Berkey Water Filter Review